Choosing an Apollo Server package

 Basic usage

-instance with each package.
+The sections below demonstrate how to initialize an ApolloServer instance with each package.
 More details are available in each package's README.

-Each section also lists the options supported by each package's applyMiddleware
+Each section also lists the options supported by each package's applyMiddleware or getMiddleware or createHandler function.
+Learn more about how these options work in the ApolloServer API reference.

 apollo-server

-is the "batteries-included" Apollo Server package.
-It enables you to spin up a GraphQL server without thinking about web frameworks or URLs or middleware, and its main entry point (listen
+apollo-server is the "batteries-included" Apollo Server package.
+It enables you to spin up a GraphQL server without thinking about web frameworks or URLs or middleware, and its main entry point (listen) is an async function instead of a callback-based function.

 async function startApolloServer(typeDefs, resolvers) {